 If you get cold feet you can pause or end your campaign by clicking ‘Actions’ and then choosing ‘Pause’ or ‘End’ on your campaign page.

-I think we have everything covered, having such a vast knowledge of eBay’s Promote Your Listings tool means that you’re making the best of your listings and making them work for you.
-Remember even if you don’t get a sale on that listings you will still get traffic to your store and that could lead to a sale of another product in your store.
+On the whole, I think we have everything covered.
+All in all, having such a vast knowledge of eBay’s Promote Your Listings tool means that you can make the best of your listings and also get them to work for you.
+Remember, even if you don’t get a sale on that listings you will still get traffic to your store and that could lead to a sale of another product in your store.
 Marketing at its best if I do say so myself.
 You will be able to access the 45 min recorded webinar at the end of this Blog post if you feel like you would prefer to watch and use our blog as a reference.
 We would like to thank eBay’s UK Product Marketing Manager for taking the time to create such detailed explanation of the Promote your Listing tool.

-We would love to find out more about your eBay experience.
+Indeed, we love to hear more about your eBay experience.

-For those who would prefer to watch the Webinar, the embedded video is below.
+By the way, for those who would prefer to watch the Webinar, the embedded video is below: